mathrip/HIPLAY7/README.md

    - scipy
    - matplotlib

-If you do not have Python installed, we recommend to install Python 3.7 from the [anaconda distribution](https://www.anaconda.com/distribution/#linux) and to follow the [instructions](https://docs.anaconda.com/anaconda/install/linux/)\
+If you do not have Python installed, we recommend to install Python 3.7 from the [anaconda distribution](https://www.anaconda.com/distribution/#linux) and to follow the instructions [here](https://docs.anaconda.com/anaconda/install/linux/)\
-Each library can be then install using the following command : `pip install LibraryName`
+Then, each library can be then install using the following command : `pip install LibraryName`

 - FSL 6.0
 To install FSL 6.0 please refers to the instructions found in the following website : [FslInstallation](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/Linux)\